Mirotic, Davis lead Pelicans to blowout win over Suns - Philly

-PHOENIX (AP) - It's been three years since the New Orleans Pelicans made the postseason, and they're trying to enjoy the playoff chase during crunch time in the hotly contested Western Conference.

-"To be back in that situation is good for us, but we're going to enjoy it and have fun with it," Anthony Davis said.

-Nikola Mirotic scored a season-high 31 points and tied a season best with 16 rebounds, and Davis had 33 points and 11 boards in the Pelicans'122-103 win over the Phoenix Suns on Friday night.
+PHOENIX (AP) - Nikola Mirotic scored a season-high 31 points and tied a season best with 16 rebounds, Anthony Davis had 33 points and 11 boards, and the New Orleans Pelicans beat the Phoenix Suns 122-103 on Friday night.

-"The coaches did a great job trying to find me, to get some plays for me," Mirotic said.
-"I felt very confident, especially with my defense, and I think when I feel that confident defensively, my offense comes."

-Jrue Holiday added 22 points and 10 assists to help the Pelicans move into a tie for the West's fifth seed with idle San Antonio and Oklahoma City.
+Jrue Holiday added 22 points and 10 assists to help the Pelicans move into a tie for the Western Conference's fifth seed with idle San Antonio and Oklahoma City.
 New Orleans (45-34) won its second straight after losing four in a row.

-"More fun than anything.
-It's why we play the game," Holiday said of the playoff run.

 The Pelicans led by double digits throughout the entire fourth quarter.